Tervware/ttl-ecommerce-project-backend/README.md

 # Techgen Talent Lab 2019 Simple Eccomerce App Project (Backend)
-Source code for the TTL19  Node js backend project
+Source code for the TTL19  Node js backend project.
+This Module provides the API endpoints needed for frontend.

 ## Installation
 - Clone, Fork or download this repo